CharlesGueunet/vimmic/README.md

 __CHANGELOG__
 --------------

-You may need to Update your `.vimrc.preconf` and `.vimrc.postconf`.
+* Adding and removing plugins use a new syntax described in the help.
-Adding and removing plugins use a new syntax described in the help.
+* Triple leader: Visual shortcut pane

 __Install__
 -----------